videoearn/videoearner/README.md

 You will need to have linux OS along with docker installed.

 For **Windows** users, a paid version of chrome extension is available.
-The instructions are completely different and are mentioned in the downloaded file.
+The instructions are completely different and are mentioned along with screenshots in the downloaded file.
 Please find the link [here](http://tinyurl.com/yckhaf3d)